4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 ![](assets/en/FormObjects/property_pictureFormat_Truncated.png)

-### Scaled to fit (proportional) and Scaled to fit centered (proportional)
+### Escala de ajuste (proporcional) y Escala de ajuste centrada (proporcional)

 `Gramática JSON: "proportionalTopLeft" / "proportionalCenter"`

 When you use **Scaled to fit (proportional)**, the picture is reduced proportionally on all sides to fit the area created for the picture.
 The **Scaled to fit centered (proportional)** option does the same, but centers the picture in the picture area.

 If the picture is smaller than the area set in the form, it will not be modified.
 If the picture is bigger than the area set in the form, it is proportionally reduced.
-Since it is proportionally reduced, the picture will not appear distorted.
+Como se reduce proporcionalmente, la imagen no aparecerá distorsionada.

 If you have applied the **Scaled to fit centered (proportional)** format, the picture is also centered in the area: